pactus-project/pactus-website/content/blog/2025-04-16-leading-the-green-blockchain-revolution.md

 - Bitcoin consumes more electricity annually than some entire nations.
 - Pactus uses up to 99% less energy for the same level of security and decentralization.

-This isn’t just about cutting costs, Pactus is setting a new benchmark for how blockchain can be both secure and environmentally conscious.
+This isn't just about cutting costs; Pactus is setting a new benchmark for how blockchain can be both secure and environmentally conscious.

 ## Low Hardware, Big Impact